1varunvc/schedule-personalised-sms/README.md

 ### 4. Configure Environment Variables

-Configure your environment variables by duplicating .env.example and netlify.toml.example files to .env and netlify.toml, respectively.
+Configure your environment variables by duplicating `.env.example` and `netlify.toml.example` files to `.env` and `netlify.toml`, respectively.
 Populate these files with your specific configurations, including Twilio account details and the phone numbers for testing and production.

 #### A. Environment Variables File